 Columbus - A small town packed with great (or at least darn good) modern architecture.

 Two of the best churches of the 20th Century are here: Eliel Saarinen's First Christian and Eero Saarinen's North Christian.
+(NOTE: In July 2022, the North Christian Church closed due to a decline in congregation.

 Columbus - Eero Saarinen's finest (and one of his few) works of domestic architecture; The Miller House, now owned by the Indianapolis Museum of Art.